Lymph: Clinical significance

+Beyond diagnosis, these assessments contribute to prognosis, treatment planning, and tracking of immune-related diseases over time.

 As a growth medium

 In 1907 the zoologist Ross Granville Harrison demonstrated the growth of frog nerve cell processes in a medium of clotted lymph.
 It is made up of lymph nodes and vessels.

 In 1913, E. Steinhardt, C. Israeli, and R. A. Lambert grew vaccinia virus in fragments of tissue culture from guinea pig cornea grown in lymph.